Skip to main content

 ],

-If your application stores PHP objects in the cache, you must explicitly allowlist those classes.
+If you store PHP objects in the cache, you must explicitly add the classes to the allow list.

 Starter kit changes

-The revamped starter kits introduced in Laravel 12 (React, Vue, Svelte, Livewire) continue to be the default in Laravel 13.
-Inertia v3 also shipped alongside Laravel 13.
+The starter kits revamped in Laravel 12 (React/Vue/Livewire-based) continue to be available in Laravel 13.
+Inertia v3 was also released alongside Laravel 13.
 Key changes include:

 • Simpler layout props